codiume/hooks/src/use-media-query/README.md

 # useMediaQuery

-A custom React Hook for checking if a specific media query matches the current viewport.
+A React hook that monitors whether a specific media query matches the current viewport.

-## Installation

-To use this hook, ensure you have a React project set up.
-Copy the `useMediaQuery` implementation into your project or include it as part of your hooks library.

 ## Usage